MoritzDaw/CaseStudy/README.md

 - What risks or limitations should the organization be aware of before operationalizing this solution?

 These aspects will be relevant for the management-level discussion.
-When answering these questions, please base your analysis on **historical data** rather than hypothetical events.
+When answering these questions, you might want to base your analysis on **historical data** rather than hypothetical events.

 ---